dejan-stankovic/meetup-ad-schematic/README.md

 There is very little error checking (or none, as the case may be), because I wanted to keep the code as simple as possible.
 If you want to improve, please hack away!

-If you use this or have any suggestions please let me know dstanko.au@gmail.com or dstanko@supplyframe.com
+If you use this or have any suggestions please let me know dstanko.au@gmail.com.